SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## Registry Modification - Active Setup

- Detects modifications to the active setup regsitry key.
+ Detects modifications to the active setup registry key.
 Active setup can be used to execute programs at user login.

 ## Registry Modification - Authentication Package